Of Fleas, Blades, and Shrinks:

 Psychiatrists often decide on their specialty out of a strong desire to understand and care for troubled patients.
 Such compassion can be a valuable trait in a friendship, but it is a potential source of trouble in the doctor-patient relationship.
 “All too often I see psychiatrists over-extend themselves out of a deep desire to relieve a patient’s suffering,” says Schenthal.
 They may loan money or make other arrangements outside of the therapeutic relationship that they feel will be helpful.
 But by doing so they are essentially crossing the boundary between professional and personal relationship.
 Some vulnerable patients end up feeling betrayed when they eventually realize that the doctor’s “kindness” does not signify something deeper; others sense weakness and seek to manipulate the psychiatrist.
 And of course there are times when both patient and doctor allow the personal to overwhelm the professional and enter into the kind of inappropriate relationship for which the doctor can lose both her license and even her freedom.

 Neither personality nor choice of specialty dooms anyone to violating a professional boundary, of course, and most practitioners go through their whole careers without incident.
 But the best way to avoid problems is to be aware of how easy it is for anyone in any specialty to cross the line between personal and professional.
-“Knowing where that line is,” concludes Schenthal, “and how others in your specialty have tripped over it can help physicians prevent a nasty fall.”
+“Knowing where that line is,” concludes Schenthal, “and how others in your specialty have tripped over it can help clinicians prevent a nasty fall.”